-The Douglas County Public Trustee Office holds foreclosure sales at a public auction once a week at 402 Wilcox in Castle Rock on Wednesdays at 10:00 a.m.
-The auction is conducted by the office of the Public Trustee on Deeds of Trust containing a power of sale (right to sell property at public auction in the event of default).
+The Douglas County Public Trustee Office holds foreclosure sales at a public auction once a week in the BOCC Hearing Room at 100 Third St in Castle Rock on Wednesdays at 10:00 a.m.
+The auction is conducted by the office of the Public Trustee on Deeds of Trust containing a power of sale (right to sell the property at public auction in the event of default).
 The procedures for conducting the auction are set by Colorado State Statutes and the Public Trustee’s office.

 There are two main types of foreclosures:

 - The Public Trustee Foreclosure

 Foreclosures conducted by the office of the Public Trustee.

 A judicial foreclosure is conducted through the court system on a mortgage, deed of trust, or judgment.
 The Judicial foreclosure is employed when no power of sale clause (Public Trustee) is included in the security instrument.
 In Colorado, if the Public Trustee is not included in the Deed of Trust, the lender must sue the borrower and obtain a court order to foreclose.
 Once the court orders a foreclosure, the court orders the Sheriff to conduct the foreclosure sale in accordance with the foreclosure laws.